ropensci/patentsview/README.md

 #> total_patent_count = 100,000
 ```

 This call to `search_pv` sends our query to the "patents" endpoint.
 The PatentsView API has 7 different endpoints, corresponding to 7 different entity types.
-The 7 entity types include assignees, CPC subsections, inventors, locations, NBER subcategories, patents, and USPC main classes.<sup><a href="#fn1" id="ref1">1</a></sup>
+The 7 entity types include assignees, CPC subsections, inventors, locations, NBER subcategories, patents, and USPC main classes.<sup><a href="#fn1" id="ref1">1</a></sup> We filtered our results using the API's [query language](http://www.patentsview.org/api/query-language.html), though we could have used pure R functions (described in the [writing queries vignette](https://github.com/crew102/patentsview/blob/master/vignettes/writing-queries.Rmd)) instead.

 Fields
 ------